 .htaccess file handled by Helicon Ape.

 Do you host your WordPress website on Windows Server IIS?
-Having trouble with your web.config?
-I often receive questions about how to use a web.config file in WordPress on Windows Server, and which settings are important for a WordPress website.
-Maybe it’s because I’m a WordPress on IIS enthusiast, so here is my web.config for your convenience (really, it’s not that special).
+And are you having trouble with your web.config?
+I often receive questions about how to use a web.config file in WordPress on Windows Server, and which settings are important for a WordPress site.
+Maybe it’s because I’m a WordPress on Windows Server IIS enthusiast, so here is my web.config for your convenience (really, it’s not that special).

 How to enable HTTP Strict-Transport-Security (HSTS) on IIS

 In this post I provide you various HTTP to HTTPS redirection methods, for Windows Server IIS and Linux Apache.
 Use these examples to your advantage to secure the traffic between your visitors and your website.